pinterest/api-quickstart/README.md

 The precedence order in this repo for obtaining an access token is: environment, file, execute the OAuth 2.0 flow.

 Code that implements OAuth is available for each language in this repo.
 The location of the code is as follows.
-   * One bash script for each version of the Pinterest API provide complete examples: [bash/scripts/v3/get_access_token.sh](bash/scripts/v3/get_access_token.sh) and [bash/scripts/v5/get_access_token.sh](bash/scripts/v5/get_access_token.sh).
+   * A bash script that provides a complete example: [bash/scripts/get_access_token.sh](bash/scripts/get_access_token.sh).
-   * In python, the version-independent code in [python/src/user_auth.py](python/src/user_auth.py) opens a browser and handles the redirect to obtain an authorization code.
-The version-dependent code to exchange the authorization code for an access token is in [python/src/v3/access_token.py](python/src/v3/access_token.py) and [python/src/v5/access_token.py](python/src/v5/access_token.py).
-These two files also implement access token refresh.
+   * In python, the code in [python/src/user_auth.py](python/src/user_auth.py) opens a browser and handles the redirect to obtain an authorization code.
+The code to exchange the authorization code for an access token is in [python/src/access_token.py](python/src/access_token.py).
+This file also implements access token refresh.
-   * In JavaScript, the version-independent code in [nodejs/src/user_auth.js](nodejs/src/user_auth.js) opens a browser and handles the redirect to obtain an authorization code.
-The version-dependent code to exchange the authorization code for an access token is in [nodejs/src/v3/access_token.js](nodejs/src/v3/access_token.js) and [nodejs/src/v5/access_token.js](nodejs/src/v5/access_token.js).
-These two files also implement access token refresh.
+   * In JavaScript, the code in [nodejs/src/user_auth.js](nodejs/src/user_auth.js) opens a browser and handles the redirect to obtain an authorization code.
+The code to exchange the authorization code for an access token is in [nodejs/src/access_token.js](nodejs/src/access_token.js).
+This file also implements access token refresh.

 ## Security Notes